 Chase Collegiate Highlander Theater Company presented a rarely seen version of Mary Shelley’s Frankenstein.
 The students will stage an adaption by novelist Oakley Hall III, who was a rising star in the theater world in the 70s until he fell from a bridge and suffered traumatic brain injuries.
 The accident subsequently changed the course of his life and career—and, in a strange twist, brings his own life in parallel with one of literatures most well-known protagonists, Victor Frankenstein.
 In the famous novel, Victor Frankenstein is a young scientist who, believing he has found the secret to creating life, builds and animates a monstrous creature.
 However, upon seeing it alive, Frankenstein is repulsed by his creation and abandons it.
 But Frankenstein's monster survives on its own and educates itself, soon learning that due to his monstrous appearance, he will never integrate himself into human society.
 He vows to take his revenge on Doctor Frankenstein, both for abandoning him and for thrusting this miserable, monstrous life upon him in the first place.
 Poster design by Tom Aviles

-In November, 2011, Chase Collegiate’s Highlander Theater Company performed Thorton Wilder’s classic, Our Town, on November 17, 18 and 19.
+In November, 2011, Chase Collegiate’s Highlander Theater Company performed Thorton Wilder’s classic, Our Town.
 Our Town explores the lives of people living in a small, quintessentially American town.
 It was first produced in 1938 and received the Pulitzer Prize for Literature.

 Beauty and The Beast